Galal-Abdelaziz/pands-project/README.md

 #### Summary:

 The __Iris dataset__ is one of the most well-known and commonly used datasets in the field of machine learning and statistics.
-Here's an overview:

 * The Iris dataset consists of __150 samples__ of iris flowers from three different species: [Setosa](https://en.wikipedia.org/wiki/Iris_setosa), [Versicolor](https://en.wikipedia.org/wiki/Iris_versicolor), and [Virginica](https://en.wikipedia.org/wiki/Iris_virginica).